ngaretou/usfm_bible/README.md

 ## To do:

-- Add in full Charis font and LSG and Ajami Wolof
+- Add in Ajami Wolof
-- Better scrollbars

 - Remember window size and position on close...
 - Remember column references visible on close...